UCR-Robotics/ee144/docs/lab0.rst

 - In VMware, create a new VM.

   + Typical configuration
   + Choose the disc image you download
   + Enter some information about this VM
   + Again, enter name
   + Please allocate at least 30GB (preferred 50GB)
   + Store virtual disk as a single file
+  + Customize Hardware: Please allocate more memory and CPU processors for better performance
   + Finish

 - Great.
 Now you have a Linux (virtual) computer.
 Take your time and play with it!